scottgeh/azure-docs/articles/site-recovery/how-to-deploy-configuration-server.md

 # Deploy a configuration server

 You deploy an on-premises configuration server when you use the [Azure Site Recovery](site-recovery-overview.md) service for disaster recovery of VMware VMs and physical servers to Azure.
-WThe configuration server coordinates communications between on-premises VMware and Azure, and manages data replication.
+The configuration server coordinates communications between on-premises VMware and Azure, and manages data replication.
 This article walks you through the steps needed to deploy the configuration server.

 ## Prerequisites